Renormalization group analysis of weakly interacting van der Waals Fermi system: Renormalization Group Equations

-We have taken weakly interacting spin-half Fermions of single-particle basis state with crystal momentum ($k_{c}$), {\it up} or {\it down} spin-wave projection, $\sigma\epsilon[{\uparrow,\downarrow}]$ and kinetic energy ($E_{k}$).
-Thus, the behavioral aspects of the system can be determined via following equation,
+We have taken weakly interacting spin-half Fermions of single-particle basis state with crystal momentum ($p_{c}$), {\it up} or {\it down} spin-wave projection, $\sigma\epsilon[{\uparrow,\downarrow}]$ and kinetic energy ($E_{q}$).
+Thus, the behavioral aspects of the system can be determined via following Eq.~\ref{eq_2},

-where, K=($f_{0}$,k,$\sigma$) presents a multi index parameter connecting the frequency ($f_{0}$) with each particle quantum numbers; Grassmann variables (${\xi}_{K}$ and ${\xi}_{K}'$) are allied to the formation and extinction operators, ${\xi}_{K}$=${\epsilon}_{K}$-$\mu$ is the energy related to a particle depending on the chemical potential ($\mu$) and $\gamma[\xi,{\xi}']$ is a random many body coupling factor \citep{39,40}. \\ Here, all the connected flow equations via Green functions can be acheived from the functional which is used for their generation, given below
+where, Q=($f_{0}$,p,$\sigma$) presents a multi index parameter connecting the frequency ($f_{0}$) with each particle quantum numbers; Grassmann variables (${\chi}_{Q}$ and ${\chi}_{Q}'$) are allied to the formation and extinction operators, ${\chi}_{Q}$=${\epsilon}_{Q}$-$\mu$ is the energy related to a particle depending on the chemical potential ($\mu$) and $\zeta[\chi,{\chi}']$ is a random many body coupling factor \citep{40}. \\ In the calculation steps, all the connected and dependent transient flow equations have been acheived from the functional via implimenting Green's functions with the normalized Gaussian measure (given below in Eq.~\ref{eq_3}).

+Green's function is an efficient and yet accurate tool to predict the variables in flow equations and maintain proper correlation among the RG theory equations.
+The infinite hierarchy in flow equations is essential to check at a single-loop level to predict dominant structural uncertainties in the vdW system within weakly interacting limit, neglecting other irrelevant components of the effective interactions (details shown in Supplimentary Material~\cite{SM}).